johot/live-deps/Readme.md

 ```sh
 live-package cra-init
 ```
+in your root folder.

-And follow the instructions by inputting the dist folder of your locally built package.
+Then follow the instructions by inputting the path to the dist folder of your locally built package.

-When done run:
+When done run the command:
 ```sh
 npm run start:lp
 ```